er-rahulkr95/quiz-app/README.md

 - Created a public and protected RESTful APIs to interact between the frontend and the backend.

-- Capable of handling user authentication and performing CRUD operations for users, quiz's, questions and report/result.
+- Capable of handling user authentication and authorization and performing CRUD operations for users, quiz's, questions and report/result.

 - Users can register for an account using their full name, email address and password.
 Users can log in using their e-mail.